spectrocloud/librarium/content/docs/00-release-notes.md

 # October 24, 2022 - Release 3.0.0

-Spectro Cloud Palette 3.0.0 is released with Edge V2, Palette Dev Engine, Noc UI, and many more proficient capabilities.
+Spectro Cloud Palette 3.0.0 is released with Native Edge, Palette Dev Engine, NOC-UI, and many more proficient capabilities.

 **Features**